Skip to content

 If your bank's export breaks something, tell us — we treat format issues as bugs, not limitations.

-Until then: every feature in Arden works with manually imported data.
-Nothing is gated behind Plaid.
+Every feature in Arden works with manually imported data.
+Budgets, net worth, investments, scheduled — none of it is gated behind a bank login.

 Pick a CSV.
 Drag it in.
 See what happens.